 Two very charming kitchens for today’s modern living with eat-in areas, plenty of cabinets, natural light, and space for family to gather around and “hang out”.
 On the left top: a luxurious kitchen found in a traditional home (more photos of 161-1040 here) and on the left below: a country-inspired kitchen in a Craftsman style house (more photos of 161-1044 here).

 What do you have in mind for your kitchen?

 Everyone imagines having a kitchen that is attractive, homey, comfortable, flexible, and at the same time, functional.
 As the kitchen evolved from a small “no frills” room in the house into the heart of the home, so have the styles, designs, and furniture that define its overall look, appeal, and function.
 Gone are the days when the kitchen was relegated outside the main house or the cellar.
 Today, it can be a showpiece for the home; and the center of family activities – cooking, eating, hanging out, entertaining, and even studying.

-A formal and modern kitchen with an open floor design contrasts the darker shades of the cabinets and furniture with the lighter tones of the ceiling and appliances in this home.
-To the right, another large and open kitchen design with easy access to both the dining and living areas.
+At top, a formal and modern kitchen with an open floor design contrasts the darker shades of the cabinets and furniture with the lighter tones of the ceiling and appliances in this home.
+Above, another large and open kitchen design with easy access to both the dining and living areas.
 The interplay of brown/tan/beige tones with the gray in the living room and the entranceway creates a harmonious flow throughout the floor plan for the main level.
 The low-hanging lights are a great accent.
 Both kitchens have ample cabinets for storage.

 So, whether you live in a mansion, a one-story or two-story home, or an apartment, you can have a dream kitchen “makeover” once you decide on a style and a budget.
 It is important to remember that no matter how big or small the changes are, the kitchen must complement the overall design and layout of the home.